The Class of One: Plot

 Song Wenhua (宋文化) is a substitute teacher in a mountain village.
 His class has only one student, Tang Mingming (唐明明).
 Tang's father dies in an accident while laboring in a city.
 His mother leaves home for being unbearable of poverty-stricken life.
 But Song still sticks to his post.
 The Education Committee hold an examination for the unified transfer of substitute teachers, Song Wenhua is not passed the examination, and the Education Committee dismisses Song.
 The Education Committee sends a normal university student to replace Song.
 Facing such a bad environment, the university student resigns after two weeks.
 Tang Mingming's grandma, the village director and the leaders of the Education Bureau all take turns to do the ideological work of Song Wenhua, hoping Song could return to his post.
 Song is going to Guangdong to work.
 After a hard ideological struggle, Song returns to his post.

 In order to thank Song, Tang Mingming's grandma came to the school to deliver meals every day.
 On a rainy day, grandma falls into the river and is paralyzed in bed.
 Tang does not go to school in order to take care of her grandmother at home.
-Song carrys the blackboard to Tang Mingming's home to teach him.
+Song carries the blackboard to Tang Mingming's home to teach him.
 Soon after, Tang's grandma died of illness.

 Song has been teaching him to the graduation of primary school, and ends his 30 years teaching career.
 Then Song goes to work in Guangdong, and each month insists on sending Tang Mingming 500 yuan of living expenses.
 Tang Mingming writes letters to his teacher and thanks his benevolence.